backlit69/Sketchy_Guess/README.md

-﻿# HardlySlept-464

- ## Introduction
+# **Sketchy Guess**

+**Sketchy Guess** is an engaging online multiplayer game where players test their drawing and guessing skills in a creative and competitive environment.
+The game consists of multiple rounds in which players take turns drawing a word, while the other participants attempt to guess what the drawing represents.

+Each player has a set amount of time to draw a word chosen from three options, and the other players type their guesses into a chat box.
+The faster a player correctly guesses the word, the more points they earn.
+The artist also earns points based on how quickly others guess their drawing.

+**Sketchy Guess** offers a simple yet entertaining experience, making it a great way to have fun with friends or meet new people online.
+The game is accessible through any web browser, and players can create private rooms to play with friends or join public games with players from around the world.

+With its intuitive interface, **Sketchy Guess** provides endless hours of entertainment and laughter, whether you're an experienced artist or someone who just enjoys a fun game of Pictionary.

- ## Features
+## **Features**
-- **User Registration:** Users can register their details, including blood type and health-related information.
-- **Geolocation-Based Search:** Recipients can search for donors based on their location and blood type.
-- **Real-Time Notifications:** Donors in the proximity of the recipient get notified in real-time.
-- **Connection Interface:** Allows donors and recipients to connect and communicate seamlessly.
+- **Private/Public Rooms:** Play in private rooms using unique room codes or join public rooms.
+- **Chatting:** Players can chat during the game, with feature to block abusive messages and handle chat restrictions.
+- **Game History:** Store previous game data and player history.
+- **Customizable Rounds and Time:** Set the number of rounds,time limits and difficulty levels.
+- **Handle Player Leaves:** Manage player departures without ending the game.

-## How to Use
+## **How to Use**
-1. **Register:** Sign up on the app and enter your details, including your blood type and any relevant health information.
+1. **Register/Login:** Sign up or log in to the game by entering your details, including email, password, and name.
-2. **Set Visibility:** Choose your visibility settings to control when you can be contacted.
-3. **Search for Donors:** If you need blood, use the search feature to find donors nearby who match your blood type.
-4. **Receive Notifications:** Donors in your area will be notified of your request.
-5. **Connect:** Once a donor accepts your request, you can connect and arrange the blood donation.
+2. **OTP Verification:** Verify your email with an OTP to ensure validity.
+3. **Join Room:** Enter a room using a room code or link to start playing.
+4. **Play:** Participate in drawing and guessing during the game.
+5. **View Results:** Check game results and scores after each round.

-## Tech Used
+## **Tech Used**
 - **Frontend:**
-  - React: For building the user interface.
+  - **React:** For building the user interface.
-  - Expo: For running and testing application.
+  - **Canvas API:** For creating the drawing component used for drawing shapes, text, images, and other objects.
 - **Backend:**
-  - Node.js: For server-side logic.
+  - **Node.js:** For server-side logic.
-  - Express.js: For building the API.
+  - **Express.js:** For building the API.
+  - **WebSocket:** For implementing real-time communication.
-  - MongoDB: For the database to store user details and requests.
+  - **MongoDB:** For storing user gaming details.
 - **Authentication:**
-  - JWT (JSON Web Tokens): For secure user authentication and authorization.
+  - **JWT (JSON Web Tokens):** For secure user authentication and authorization.
-  - Bcrypt.js: For hashing the password.
+  - **bcrypt.js:** For hashing passwords.
+  - **Nodemailer:** To send verification otp emails for user registration, ensuring secure and verified user accounts.